* Longtime Bill Clinton supporter, until breaking with him in 2001

 * Multi-billionaire

-David Geffen was born on February 21, 1943 in Borough Park, Brooklyn, where he grew up.
-After flunking out of the University of Texas in just one semester, he worked at approximately 17 different jobs in New York City before landing a position as an usher at the CBS-TV studio.
-Geffen subsequently used a fake UCLA diploma in order to get hired as a mail sorter at the William Morris Agency, where, within a few years, he became an agent who specialized in signing and managing rock-and-roll artists.
-By 1970, he was a millionaire.
-That same year, Geffen—dismayed by Atlantic Records’ refusal to sign the musician Jackson Browne to a contract—collaborated with music manager/record executive Elliot Roberts to form a new label, Asylum Records.
+After flunking out of the University of Texas (Austin) in just one semester, Geffen worked at a long series of odd jobs in New York City before being hired as an usher at the CBS television studio.
+He subsequently used a fake UCLA diploma in order to get hired as a mail sorter at the William Morris Agency, where, within a few years, he became an agent who specialized in signing and managing musical artists like Joni Mitchell, Janis Joplin, and Crosby, Stills, Nash, & Young.

-Although he would later come out as gay, in 1973 Geffen began a two-year romance with the popular entertainer Cher.
+In 1973 Geffen began a two-year romance with the popular entertainer Cher.

-Geffen first spoke publicly about his own homosexuality at a 1992 AIDS benefit in Los Angeles, and then went on to become a prominent gay-rights advocate.
-In the early 1990s he befriended then-governor Bill Clinton and raised some $18 million for the latter’s ’92 presidential campaign.
+In the early 1990s, Geffen befriended then-Arkansas Governor Bill Clinton and raised some $18 million for the latter’s ’92 presidential campaign.
 Geffen was particularly enthused about Clinton’s pledge to end the longstanding ban on open homosexuals in the military.
 But when the new president ultimately settled on a “don’t-ask-don’t tell” policy, Geffen considered it far too tepid and felt grievously betrayed.
 In 1993, he took out full-page newspaper ads protesting the Clinton policy.

 Notwithstanding that bone of contention, Geffen and Clinton remined fast friends throughout the 1990s.
 As bestselling author Jason Mattera writes in his book Hollywood Hypocrites: “Geffen and Bill Clinton were so close, in fact, that Clinton called Geffen incessantly, whether the latter was at his Beverly Hills mansion (previously owned by Jack Warner) or driving his car, or if it was late in the evening.
 When Clinton was in Hollywood he would crash at David Geffen’s pad.
-When Geffen was in Washington, D.C., on more than one occasion he stayed at the White House in the Lincoln Bedroom.”1
+When Geffen was in Washington, D.C., on more than one occasion he stayed at the White House in the Lincoln Bedroom.”[1]

-But Geffen severed his relationship with Clinton in 2001 when the president refused to pardon Leonard Peltier, a Sioux activist who had been convicted of murdering two FBI agents in 1975.
+Geffen severed his relationship with Clinton in 2001 when the president refused Geffen’s request that he pardon Leonard Peltier, a Sioux activist who had been convicted of murdering two FBI agents in 1975.
+In a 2007 discussion with columnist Maureen Dowd, Geffen would look back on the Peltier matter as “yet another time when the Clintons were unwilling to stand for the things that they genuinely believe in.”
+“Everybody in politics lies,” added Geffen, “but they [the Clintons] do it with such ease, it’s troubling.”

-After watching Illinois State Senator Barack Obama deliver the keynote address at the Democratic National Convention in 2004, the Hollywood mogul immediately urged him to run for the highest political office in the country.
-“I thought he [Obama] was a remarkable guy,” Geffen told the Los Angeles Times.
+After watching Illinois State Senator Barack Obama deliver the keynote address at the Democratic National Convention in 2004, Geffen immediately urged him to run for the highest political office in the country.
+“I thought he [Obama] was a remarkable guy,” Geffen later told the Los Angeles Times.
 “After I heard him give that speech, I called him up and said, ‘You’re going to run for president and I’m going to support you.’”
 According to Geffen, when then-U.S. Senator Obama decided in 2007 to launch his bid for the ’08 presidential election, he called Geffen and said: “David, I guess you’re right.
 I am running for president and I’d like your support.”

 Collectively, Geffen and his DreamWorks partners were Obama’s top fundraiser during the 2008 presidential campaign, and they continued their fundraising work for the president after he took office.